 3. Kinzen: Creating a personalized, healthy news habit

 Kinzen is a news app that’s putting users in control of their news experience.
-Co-founded by Storyful founder Mark Little and based in Dublin, Kinzen is community-led and member-driven.
+It was co-founded by Storyful founder Mark Little and is based in Dublin.
+Kinzen is community-led and member-driven.
 With an absence of advertisements, it’s basically the opposite of social media news delivery.

 By using a network of experts to share and discuss quality news stories from diverse sources, the “top-down, ‘curated’ organization” works to counter the spread of misinformation and dishonest sourcing.

 In April 2019, Kinzen raised €500,000 in funding – a solid showing for the digital news service that aims to provide “news to fit the rhythm of your day.”
 Members can choose their channel of interest and preferred time of day for reading the news.
-For example, if you only want to read content during your lunch break or commute to and from work, the app allows you to customize it.
+So if you only want to read during your lunch break or commute, the app lets you customize it.